 Our goal is to achieve carbon negativity by the end of 2025 and a 90% reduction in emissions by the end of 2030.
 These goals apply to our own operations (Scopes 1 and 2).

 Key factors in reducing emissions from our own operations include improving the efficiency of energy use, increasing the share of renewable energy, minimising refrigerant leakages and replacing old refrigeration equipment with equipment that uses carbon dioxide.

 - The international Science Based Targets initiative has confirmed our 90% emission reduction target to be science-based, and the target is in line with the 1.5 degree target of the Paris Agreement.

-- We have almost 100 outlets with zero emissions.
+- We have over 100 outlets with zero emissions.
 In other words, they do not increase the amount of greenhouse gas emissions in the atmosphere.
 In addition, Shopping Centre Lohi is our first carbon-negative real estate property.

 - The renovations carried out in 300 S-market stores have improved their energy efficiency.
 In addition to the appropriate doors and LED lights in refrigerated cabinets, more and more stores are heated with the waste heat generated by refrigeration equipment.

 - We are Finland’s biggest producer of solar power.
 At the end of 2021, there were more than 100,000 solar panels on the roofs of a good 200 S Group locations.
 The electricity produced on these sites can be used in our own locations.
 At S Group, guarantees of origin of renewable electricity have been obtained for all electricity consumed within the group.
 This means that all electricity that we consume is produced with renewable energy.